linode/apl-core/docs/development.md

     C --> test[Kubernetes manifests]
 ```

-Form the diagram the Helmfile loads chart located at `charts/jobs/` directory and populates values rendered in the `values/jobs/myapp.gotmpl` file.
-In order to learn about defining custom jobs, take a look at `charts/jobs/values.yaml` file and jobs that are already defined in `values/charts/jobs/` directory.
+Form the diagram, Helmfile leverages the chart located at `charts/jobs/` directory and populates values rendered in the `values/jobs/myapp.gotmpl` file.
+To learn about defining custom jobs, take a look at the `charts/jobs/values.yaml` file and jobs that are already defined in the `values/charts/jobs/` directory.

-**Note:** all jobs defined with `*jobs` code snippet are deployed to the `maintenance` namespace.
+**Note:** all jobs defined with the `*jobs` code snippet are deployed to the `maintenance` namespace.

+## Defining JSON schema

+If you app has any parameters that a user should manipulate then make sure you define it in the `values-schema.yaml` file.

 ## Configuring Namespaces

-All Kubernetes namespaces are defined in `core.yaml` at `k8s.namespaces` property.
+Otomi defines Kubernetes namespaces and their labels in the `core.yaml` file, at the `k8s.namespaces` property.

 ## Configuring Ingress

-Ingress for admin platform apps is defined in `core.yaml` at `adminApps` property.
+Ingress for admin platform apps is defined in the `core.yaml` file, at the `adminApps` property.
 Ingress for team platform apps is defined in `core.yaml` at `teamApps` property.
+To learn more about possible ingress properties take a look at `#/definitions/service` schema in the `values-schema.yaml` file.

 ## Integrating with keycloak